• Kado Sensho Ikenobo

 • Official Website for Kado Sensho Ikenobo United States Chapter

 Chapter President and Kado Sensho Ikenobo Sensei Margy Metzler received her training from Master Sensei and Japanese National living Treasure Keiko Robins while living in Okinawa, Japan.
 Margy studied for many years to receive her Sensei certificates.
 She is a Nihon-Sokatoku and the highest ranked Kado Sensho Ikenobo teacher in North and Central America.
 Margy has been teaching for 15 years.
 Both in Japan and the USA.
-Margy brings an art and design background to her Ikebana as well as the philosophy of the Urasenke Chado tradition of the Tea Ceremony.
+Margy brings an art and design background to her Ikebana.
+She also brings the philosophy and traditions of the Urasenke Chado Tea Ceremony to her designs.
 Margy teaches, demonstrates and gives workshops.
+Sensei Margy was just awarded the high honor of having a DoorPlate.
+Which is very important in Japan.
+It signafies that she is a Professor of high rank in the Kado Sensho Ikenobo school of Ikebana and has permission to start a branch of the school here in the United States.

 Chapter Vice President Elizabeth Biddle started her training while living in Okinawa Japan under Sensei Keiko Robins.
 She complete her training under Sensei Margy and is a Level Three Sensei.
 She continues her training as well as teaching, demonstrations and workshops.